Canon 1D X Mark II vs Fujifilm X-T2

 It is notable that the 1DX Mark II has a headphone jack, which is not present on the X-T2 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Fujifilm X-T2 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D X Mark II: